Theodor Busse

 Ernst Hermann August Theodor Busse (15 December 1897 – 21 October 1986) was a German officer during World War I and World War II.

 Early life and career

 Busse, a native of Frankfurt (Oder), joined the Imperial German Army as an officer cadet in 1915 and was commissioned in February 1917.
-He also won the Knight's Cross with Swords of the Hohenzollern Order.
+He also was awarded the Knight's Cross with Swords of the Hohenzollern Order.
 After the armistice, he was accepted as one of 2,000 officers into the new Reichswehr in which he steadily rose in rank.